Short-length SSVEP data extension by a novel generative adversarial networks based framework: Introduction

 Although these GANs based on SSVEP signals have made noticeable progress, these studies only focus on generating simulated data to enlarge the amount of the training dataset, without considering the extension of signal length.
-However, longer SSVEP signal length would often achieve more accurate recognition results under the same conditions \cite{ravi2020CCNN, guney2021tsDNN, pan2022SSVEPNet, chen2022SSVEPformer}.
-Hence, in this study, we proposed a GAN-based end-to-end signal transformation network for data length window extension, termed as TEGAN.
-TEGAN transforms short-time SSVEP signals into long-time artificial SSVEP signals.
+However, extensive previous researches have demonstrated that longer SSVEP signal length would often achieve more accurate recognition results under the same conditions \cite{ravi2020CCNN, guney2021tsDNN, pan2022SSVEPNet, chen2023SSVEPformer}.
+Accordingly, in this study, we proposed a GAN-based end-to-end signal transformation network for Time-window length Extension, termed as TEGAN.
+TEGAN transforms short-length SSVEP signals into long-length artificial SSVEP signals.
 By incorporating a novel U-Net generator architecture and auxiliary classifier into the network design, the TEGAN could produce conditioned features in the synthetic data.
 Additionally, to regularize the training process of GAN, we introduced a two-stage training strategy and the LeCam-divergence regularization term during the network implementation.
-The proposed menthods were evaluated on two public SSVEP datasets.
+Two-stage training strategy leverages the existing source subject database to learn the common knowledge of SSVEPs for source GAN, then fine-tune to target GAN using limited target subject’s data for studying the subject-specific characteristics.
+LeCam-divergence regularization term regulates the discriminator predictions during the training phase via providing meaningful constraints.
+The proposed methods were evaluated on two public SSVEP datasets.
 With the assistance of TEGAN, the performance of traditional frequency recognition methods and DL-based methods have been significantly improved under limited calibration data.
 The extensive experimental analysis demonstrates the effectinveness of the proposed methods, while the novelty of our augmentation strategies shed some value light on understanding the subject-invariant properties of SSVEPs.